douglacombe/douglacombe/README.md

 - 👋 Hi, I’m @douglacombe
-- 👀 I’m interested in Python for Revit, Javascript, HTML, CSS, C++.
+- 👀 I’m an architect interested in Python and Dynamo for Revit, but also Javascript, HTML, CSS, C++, and any other coding education I can make time for.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on creating customized Revit tools.
-- 📫 How to reach me ...
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm in my 40's and well into my architecture career and I only recently became interested in coding / computer engineering.

 <!---
 douglacombe/douglacombe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.